sameerp98/Vega-P2P/README.md

 # Vega-P2P
-Peer to Peer file transfer using Gnutella protocol implemented in twsited network framework.
+Peer to Peer file transfer using Gnutella protocol implemented in twisted network framework.